veranika-zakharchenia/LeetCode/README.md

-# LeetCode
-The project consists of unrelated files with different algorithms from LeetCode.
-Used for educational purposes
+**Algorithms** is a project containing various Python implementations of classic algorithms.
+Used in educational aims.